komakill/peaceland/README.md

 ## Launch project

-To start almost everything you can use the command below.Just wait for the Alerts & Storage projects to be completely built.
+To start almost everything you can use the command below.
+Just wait for the Alerts & Storage projects to be completely built.

 This will start:
 - Zookeeper
 - Kafka
 - Peace-api
 - Arangodb
-- Alerts
+- Alerts (take time to build)
-- Storage
+- Storage (take time to build)

 ```bash
 $ docker-compose up storage